rickypinci/CPS-architecture/README.md

   - xml.etree.ElementTree

 ## Run a JMT model
+1. Download this package and unzip it where you prefer.
+Then, <tt>cd</tt> the unzipped package.
+2. Download and install modules and tools in the [Prerequisites](#prerequisites) section.
+3. Set the <tt>JMTPATH</tt> variable in *varEnv.py+ to the path of the *JMT.jar* file that you have downloaded.
+All the scripts are set to run 10 concurrent simulations that are not longer than 10 minutes (i.e, <tt>MAXTHREADS = 10</tt> and <tt>MAXTIME = 600</tt>, respectively, in *varEnv.py*).
+Please, change these values according to your preferences.
-1. Go to *figure2/*, *figures10and12/*, or *figures11and13/* folders depending on which results must be replicated.
+4. <tt>cd</tt> *figure2/*, *figures10and12/*, or *figures11and13/*, depending on which results must be replicated.
-2. Open the python scripts in the directory and set the JMTPATH variable (line 11) to the PATH of the JMT.jar file that you have downloaded.
-3. Run all the python scripts in the desired folder.
-Use the command: python3 <script_name>.py.
-For example, to reproduce the centralized (i.e., CE) curve in Figure 10, go to *figures10and12/* and run *python3 run_centralizedDecision_threeDoors.py*
+5. Run all the python scripts in the folder using: <tt>python3 *script\_name*.py</tt>.
+For example, to reproduce the centralized (i.e., CE) curve in Figure 10, <tt>cd</tt> *figures10and12/* and run <tt>python3 run\_centralizedDecision_threeDoors.py</tt>
-4. All the available scripts are set to run simulations that are not longer than 10 minutes (line 15 is set to 600 seconds).
-10 simulations are run concurrently (line 16 is set to 10).
-Please, change these values as you prefer.
-The parameters used in these scripts allow obtaining the same results shown in the paper.
-Feel free to change the "Simulation parameters" section of each script to test different system configurations.
+6. The parameters used in these scripts allow obtaining the same results shown in the paper.
+Feel free to change the *Simulation parameters* section of each script to test different system configurations.
-5. If during the script execution an error (i.e., "*java.io.FileNotFoundException*") is raised, please i) stop the script, ii) remove all output files that are in the current directory (i.e., *figure2/*, *figures10and12/*, or *figures11and13/*), and iii) restart the script with a decreased number of parallel executions (i.e., line 16).
+7. If during the script execution an error (i.e., <tt>java.io.FileNotFoundException</tt>) is raised, please *i)* stop the script, *ii)* remove all output files that have been created in the directory (i.e., *figure2/*, *figures10and12/*, or *figures11and13/*), and *iii)* restart the script.
+If the error persist, please consider to reduce the number of concurrent simulations in *varEnv.py*.
-6. Note that all folders already contain simulation results used to plot the figures in the paper.
-If you do not want to run new simulations, you can still try to plot those figures.
+8. Note that all the directories already contain simulation results used to plot the figures in the paper.
+If you do not want to run new simulations, you can still try to plot those figures using the provided data.
-7. Once all simulations are completed, open the *analysis.ipynb* file (tested with Jupyter).
+9. Once all simulations are completed, open the *analysis.ipynb* file (tested with Jupyter).
 Execute all cells related to the considered scenario to plot the desired figures.
+\end{enumerate}